Starting a Business: The Feasibility Study

 Stages and steps of evaluating a business concept

-There are three stages - and a total of 14 steps in evaluating a business concept.
-Here is a summary of the steps in evaluating a business concept from Central Arizona SBDC.
+There are three stages - and a total of 13 steps in evaluating a business concept.
+Click here and navigate to page 4 to see the checklist for the business evaluation section.

 Business Blueprints: Is your Business Idea Feasible

 Business Blueprints is a workbook created by the Arkansas Small Business Development Center.
+This has information that is not location specific.
 It has a series of questions that can be scored to determine a "go" or "don't go" decision for moving forward on your business.
 Click here to go to the Business Blueprints

 A business plan is essential if you want a loan, are seeking investors, or just want to know whether your business will make money.